WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 - If you want to maximize privacy, then select `Enhance Privacy` (which comes with a cost as it will do more coinjoins).
 - If you want to "just" coinjoin your funds, then select `Default Strategy`.
-- If you want to minimize costs, then select `Reduce Costs` (which will only coinjoin during the cheaper parts of the week).
+- If you want to minimize costs, then select `Reduce Costs` (which will do the minimum amount of coinjoin).

 ![Wasabi Coinjoin Strategy](/CoinjoinStrategy.png "Wasabi Coinjoin Strategy")